tramlinehq/store-quirks/README.md

 ### If there's already a phased release and another pending release on app store, does pushing to TestFlight, update the build on pending release?

 No, it does not.
-It automatically changes the version string to represent the "latest" version (in some sort of dubious semver-type of way).
+However, if one is using **fastlane**, it may automatically change the version string to represent the "latest" version.
 This only changes the name, of course.
 The build remains the same and is **not** swapped.
+You can set `skip_app_version_update` to `true` to avoid this behaviour.

 ### During a phased release, what version is presented to users downloading for the 1st time?